open-modding-alliance/.github/profile/README.md

 # 🙋‍♀️ OPEN MODDING ALLIANCE
 At it's core, Open Modding Alliance is about sharing tools, knowledge and assets for Farming Simulator mods.

-### Our Manifesto
-Be kind.
+**Our Manifesto:** Be kind.
 Share your knowledge.
 Help your fellow modders.

 ### 🌈 Want to Contribute?
 Collaboration is the heart of the alliance and we want you to contribute.
 There is currently four ways you can do this: